shiguregaki/sample/02_ESP8266_ppm_reader/README.md

 There are many devices which generate PPM signal.
 I used [FrSky 8CH PWM PPM SBUS Micro Receiver](http://helimonster.jp/?pid=116238271) for checking.
-If you use it, you need to transrater, such as FrSky DHT DFT DJT, becouse it is receiver.
+If you use it, you need to transmitter, such as FrSky DHT DFT DJT, becouse it is receiver.

 For example: